krishnaik06/The-Grand-Complete-Data-Science-Materials/ML Projects/Face Detection/readme.md

 create a data folder > which includes images, ( actual images)

-HOW TO TAKE PICTTURES OF YOURSELF?
+HOW TO TAKE PICTURES OF YOURSELF?

 Don't worry I've added a snippet to take your own pictures for every 3 secs.